 We go through so much shit in our lives, it’s easy to get stuck in the victim mentality.
 The problem with this is it can keep us stuck and bring more negativity in our lives.

-Most of my life I have been suck playing the victim, which means I have given my power away and felt stuck in a negativity trap.
+Most of my life I have been stuck playing the victim, which means I have given my power away and felt stuck in a negativity trap.

 When we get stuck playing the victim it can affect all areas of our lives.
 We stop being able to solve problems and tend to think that everything that happens to us is out of our control.